Seam (sewing): Types

 In a flat or abutted seam, two pieces of fabric are joined edge-to edge with no overlap and sewn with hand or machine stitching that encloses the raw edges.
 Antique or old German seam is the 19th century name for a hand-sewn flat seam that joins two pieces of fabric at their selvages.
 This type of construction is found in traditional linen garments such as shirts and chemises, and in hand-made sheets pieced from narrow loom widths of linen.

-In a lapped seam, the two layers overlap with the wrong side of the top layer laid against the right side of the lower layer.
-Lapped seams are typically used for bulky materials that do not ravel, such as leather and felt.
+In a faux flat felled seam, two pieces of fabric are sewn with wrong sides together, usually at 1/2 in.
+One side of the seam allowance is trimmed to 1/8 in, followed by folding the 1/2-inch side in half and pressing down, then edge stitching.
+These seams have historically been used in shirts for men.
+A true flat felled seam is produced on a double needle flat felled machine, and they are most often used for the inseam, yoke, and crotch seam of jeans.

 Finishes

 A seam finish is a treatment that secures and neatens the raw edges of a plain seam to prevent raveling, by sewing over the raw edges or enclosing them in some sort of binding.

 On mass-produced clothing, the seam allowances of plain seams are usually finished with an overlock stitch using a serger, which trims the seam allowance as it stitches.
 Plain seams may also be pressed open, with each seam allowance separately secured with an overlock stitch.
 Traditional home sewing techniques for finishing plain seams include trimming with pinking shears, oversewing with a zig-zag stitch, and hand or machine overcasting.

 A bound seam has each of the raw edges of its seam allowances enclosed in a strip of fabric, lace or net 'binding' that has been folded in half lengthwise.
 An example of binding is double-fold bias tape.
-The binding's fold is wrapped around the raw edge of the seam allowance and is stitched, through all thicknesses, catching underside of binding in stitching.
+The binding's fold is wrapped around the raw edge of the seam allowance and is stitched, through all layers, catching underside of the binding in stitching.
 Bound seams are often used on lightweight fabrics including silk and chiffon and on unlined garments to produce a neat finish.

 A Hong Kong seam or Hong Kong finish is a home sewing term for a type of bound seam in which each raw edge of the seam allowance is separately encased in a fabric binding.
 In couture sewing or tailoring, the binding is usually a bias-cut strip of lightweight lining fabric; in home sewing, commercial bias tape is often used.